stephenholli/code_prompt_builder/README.md

 * Splits large codebases into manageable chunks for LLM token limits
 * Handles file path variations for exclusions (e.g., ".\file.txt" and ".\folder\file.txt")
 * Provides abbreviated command options for faster workflow
+* Supports processing a single file instead of a whole directory

 ## Usage
 Run the script in your project directory: